-Xavier A. Cole, Ed.D., with his commitment to the tenets of Jesuit education, his dedication to empowering his campus community, and his love of jazz is Loyola’s 18th president.
+Xavier A. Cole, Ed.D., an experienced higher education leader, dedicated to preserving the tenets of a Jesuit education and empowering the campus community is Loyola’s 18th president.

-A product of Biloxi, Mississippi, he holds a bachelor's in history from the University of Mississippi, and a master's degree in history from Miami University (Ohio).
-He discovered his passion for student affairs as a Resident Advisor at Ole Miss and then as a graduate hall director at Miami.
+Originally from Biloxi, Mississippi, he holds a bachelor's in history from the University of Mississippi and a master's degree in history from Miami University (Ohio).
+He discovered his passion for student affairs as a resident advisor at Ole Miss and then as a graduate hall director at Miami.